allan-bonadio/squishy_electron_4/articles/README.quantum.txt

 ------------------------------------------------wish list for v3

 - UI ability to set n of dimensions, and to specify angular momentum, and any energy/potential differences therein.
 Two particles in the same space should have the same X coordinates; one in 2-d space should have X  and Y coords.
-The V potential would be 1-dimensional or 2 dimensional, depending.
+The V voltage would be 1-dimensional or 2 dimensional, depending.
-Any number of dimensions, eg x and s, the spin, becomes ψ[1...N][-½, ½] or a 2d wave is ψ[1...N][1...N], either two 1D particles or 1 2D particle whats the diff?  well, the potential V with two particles, each depends on the loc of the other.
+Any number of dimensions, eg x and s, the spin, becomes ψ[1...N][-½, ½] or a 2d wave is ψ[1...N][1...N], either two 1D particles or 1 2D particle whats the diff?  well, the voltage V with two particles, each depends on the loc of the other.
-For one particle in 2D, the potential is a 2d map.
+For one particle in 2D, the voltage is a 2d map.

 - Emscripten engine in C - definitely https://emscripten.org/docs/getting_started/downloads.html